Iz21/Elk_Project/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

 - _TODO: What aspect of security do load balancers protect?
+*Load Balancers protect an organization's servers from potential incoming malicious traffic.
+*Some examples include daily rule updates, username and password requests and verification, and DDoS detection.

-What is the advantage of a jump box?_
+- What is the advantage of a jump box?
+A jump box acts as a single node entry point for a user to gain access

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system sytem traffic.
 - _TODO: What does Filebeat watch for?_

 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table